0xPolygonMiden/miden-base/docs/architecture/component_templates.md

 Specifically, a template specifies a component's **metadata** and its **code**.

-Once defined, a component template can be instantiated as account components, which can then be grouped to form the account's `Code`.
+Once defined, a component template can be instantiated as account components, which can then be merged to form the account's `Code`.

 ## Component code